samiahmedsiddiqui/custom-permalinks/README.md

 ## Thanks for the Support!

-I does not always provide active support for the Custom Permalinks plugin on the WordPress.org forums, as i have prioritize the email support.
+I do not always provide active support for the Custom Permalinks plugin on the WordPress.org forums, as I have prioritized the email support.
 One-on-one email support is available to people who bought [Custom Permalinks Premium](https://www.custompermalinks.com/#pricing-section) only.

 ## Bug reports